-Simply stated, you reset it via a safe connection with another human being, another nervous system.
+Want faster results.
+Simply stated, you reset it via a safe connection with another human being, that is, another nervous system.
 If that connection includes right brain awareness of emotions and body sensations your recovery will be that much faster.
 For many people this is accomplished in psychotherapy within the therapeutic relationship with their therapist.

 1. I like Dr. Scaer's definition of trauma.
 He suggest that an event is "traumatic" when it overwhelms the capactiy of the nervous system to handle.
 In other words, facing trauma is something we humans cannot avoid as we move through life.

 Levine, Peter, A. (1997).
 Waking the Tiger: Healing Trauma.
 Berkeley, California: North Atlantic Books.

 Cannon, W.B.
 (1942) "Voodoo" death.
 American Anthropologist, 44: 169.